 Probably the biggest change in shooting 3D is realizing that you have to have the camera aimed in such a way that depth is present — shooting a car on the curve that’s 10 feet away won’t show any real 3D contrasted against the road behind it.
 So plan on moving closer to those images you wish to capture, while also keeping in mind that you can create depth between objects by the way you position the camera relative to them.
-In other words — practice by shooting, checking out what you did on the LCD screen afterwards, rinse and repeat.
+In other words — practice by shooting, checking out what you did on the LCD screen afterward, rinse and repeat.

-There’s also an HDMI output that can be used to directly connect to a HDTV.
+There’s also an HDMI output that can be used to directly connect to an HDTV.
 If you watch a slideshow or video in 2D, it’ll look fine on any HDTV out there.
-But should you play 3D video or a 3D still photo, the HDTV must be 3D-capable or you’re going to be seeing double.
+But should you play a 3D video or a 3D still photo, the HDTV must be 3D-capable or you’re going to be seeing double.

 Bottom line: Shooting in 3D isn’t a “gimmick,” but it’s still out of the ordinary today.
-To really enjoy the 3D -effect, you need a camera that doesn’t hamper your creativity.
+To enjoy the 3D -effect, you need a camera that doesn’t hamper your creativity.
 But even more important, you need a camera that is as easy to use as a 2D one is.
-The Sony bloggie 3D is just such a camera.
+The Sony Bloggie 3D is just such a camera.